Take Off Your Goddamn Mask, Promoter Bob Arum Thunders At Jose Ramirez-Josh Taylor Presser

 Ramirez, same as it has been, he's seen as the underdog, and he said that fuels him to work harder.
 “One of the most exciting fights of the year,” that's what he thinks of the match.

 Arum gushed some about Ramirez, saying that the athlete goes against the grain.
 “In this day and age, where so many athletes are really selfish, Jose Ramirez has given to his community,” the promoter noted.
-He told those present about how Jose fought the good fight, for water rights for the people in his community.
+He told those present about how Jose fought the good fight,2.
 “He was a hero,” Arum said.
 Also, Jose is the son of people who came from Mexico, undocumented, and he deserves extra credit for working fields, picking fruits and veggies, as a young un.
-“It’s a great American story,” Arum stated.
+“It's a great American story,” Arum stated.

 Taylor said he's stayed away from home for about six months, so he could sharpen the skills as much as possible.
 “It's a massive fight for the two of us, it's a great, great fight for boxing fans.”